rmetcalf9/object_store_abstraction/utilityContainer/README.md

 ## Deploy Microservice to use migration object store secret

-Make sure you check it is working
+Make sure you check it is working.
+You can do this by running migration percentage and seeing if it is going up.

 ## Use utility to run migration